brodovoi/brodovoi/README.md

-- 👋 Hi, I’m 2brodovoi
+- 👋 Hi, I’m @brodovoi
 - 👀 I’m interested in Web development (js, react.js).
 - 🌱 I’m currently learning everything.
 From zero to hero!)
 - 📫 How to reach me a.borodovoi@gmail.com